What is the course about?

 By the end of this course you should be able to...

-- Set up compressors and limiters appropriately and efficiently to control the volume and perceived loudness
+• Set up and apply compressors and limiters to control volume and perceived loudness

-- Apply EQ appropriately to make different musical parts fit together
+• Apply EQ to make different musical parts fit together

-- Use reverb and a range of techniques to give different parts depth of field in the overall sound
+• Use reverb and other techniques to create depth of field

-- Use panning more effectively to create a vivid stereo field
+• Use panning to create a vivid stereo field

-- Use a range of listening techniques and appropriate monitoring systems
+• Use a range of listening techniques and monitoring systems

-- Check that a piece of music is ready for release on CD and other formats.
+• Check that a track is ready for release on CD and other formats.

-- Structure the volume levels of your instruments to improve the quality and dynamics of your mixes.
+• Structure volume levels to improve the quality and dynamics of your mixes.

 What level is the course and do I need any particular skills?

-This is an intermediate course aimed at those who already use music editing software such as GarageBand, Logic, or similar.
+This is an intermediate course aimed at those who already use music editing software.

-You will need to follow written and verbal instructions in English, engage in class discussions and take notes in
+You will need to be able to follow written and verbal instructions in English, engage in class discussions and take notes in English.

 How will I be taught, and will there be any work outside the class?

-Classes will generally begin with a demonstration and discussion followed by practical work.
+Tutor demonstration and explanation, class discussion, followed by practical work.

-You will present your work in progress regularly to the group and receive feedback, support and encouragement from your tutor throughout the course.
+Practical work on individual projects.
+You will present work in progress and receive feedback and support from your tutor and peers.

 Are there any other costs?
 Is there anything I need to bring?